KPN Mobile Core Migration – Phase 3 Overview

 Phase 3 is being carried out on an APN-by-APN basis.
 This phased approach helps minimise risk and ensures network behaviour is validated as the rollout progresses.

 The planned migration schedule is outlined below.
-Customers will receive advance communications ahead of their specific migration window by on their APNs, including confirmation of timings and any expected service impact.
+Customers will receive advance communications ahead of their specific migration window based on their APNs, including confirmation of timings and any expected service impact.

 Planned migration schedule by APN: